Central High School (East Chicago, Indiana)

+All of East Chicago is in the School City of East Chicago, and this is the sole comprehensive high school of that school district.

 History

-The School City of East Chicago built East Chicago Central High School in 1986 to replace East Chicago's two aging high schools, East Chicago Washington and East Chicago Roosevelt High Schools.
-East Chicago Central's first semester began in the fall of 1986.
+The school district built East Chicago Central High School in 1986 to replace two aging high schools; East Chicago Washington and East Chicago Roosevelt High Schools.
+Central's first semester began in the fall of 1986.

 Academics

 East Chicago Central High School is ranked 293rd out of the 397 high schools of Indiana and #12,248 in National Rankings.
 Central had an average composite ACT score of 22 and has a 69% graduation rate (State graduation rate average is 86%).
 Central students' proficiency in math is 12% (Lower than the Indiana state average of 54%).
 Students' proficiency in reading/language arts is 33% (Lower than the Indiana state average of 62%).
 Central High School placed in the bottom 50% of all schools in Indiana for overall test scores (Math proficiency is bottom 50%, and reading proficiency is bottom 50%).

 Athletics

-The athletic director was Cindy Wilson.
+The athletic director is Grayling Gordon.

-The East Chicago Central's Cardinals compete in the Great Lakes Conference (GLC) as well as in the state championship series sponsored by the Indiana High School Athletic Association (IHSAA) which governs athletic activities in Indiana.
+The Cardinals compete in the Great Lakes Conference (GLC) as well as in the state championship series sponsored by the Indiana High School Athletic Association (IHSAA) which governs athletic activities in Indiana.
 School colors are Cardinal red and Navy blue.

 The school sponsors interscholastic teams for both boys and girls in Basketball, Coed Flag Football, Coed Track, Cross Country, Soccer, Swimming & Diving, and Tennis.
 Girls also compete in Volleyball.
 Boys also compete in Baseball, Football, Golf and Wrestling.

 East Chicago Central athletic teams placed in the top four of their respective class in their respective sports in IHSAA sponsored state championship series: